3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

 ---

-If you haven’t read previous blog posts from TrenchBoot series, we strongly encourage to catch up on it.
-Best way, is to search under TrenchBoot tag.
-In this blog posts we will describe development of the Xen hypervisor support for TrenchBoot.
+If you haven’t read previous blog posts from the TrenchBoot series, we strongly encourage you to catch up on it.
+The best way is to search under the TrenchBoot tag.
+In this blog post, we will describe the development of the Xen hypervisor support for TrenchBoot.

 ## Global interrupt flag reinitialization

-As we have mentioned in the previous blog post, since now the LZ has re-enable the interrupts during the multiboot.
-As it is referred in the [documentation](https://www.amd.com/system/files/TechDocs/24593.pdf#G21.1088220) the global interrupts flag (GIF) is a bit that control whether interrupts and other events can be taken by the processor.
+As we have mentioned in the previous blog post, since now the LZ has re-enabled the interrupts during the multiboot.
+As indicated in the [documentation](https://www.amd.com/system/files/TechDocs/24593.pdf#G21.1088220) the global interrupts flag (GIF) is a bit that controls whether interrupts and other events can be taken by the processor.
 It is cleared during the SKINIT boot.
-When the GIF is not set again, the Xen hypervisor will not able to preform self-NMI test:
+When the GIF is not set again, the Xen hypervisor will not able to perform the self-NMI test:

 ```
 (XEN) Platform timer is 14.318MHz HPET